untraceablez/unraid-templates/README.md

 * You will need to have a **local** mySQL or MariaDB instance running on the same docker network as uvdesk.
     * You will need to create a `uvdesk` database and `uvdesk` user with full privileges on that database *prior* to downloading uvdesk from Community Applications.
 Please refer to [Setting up the Database](#setting-up-the-database) for instructions.
 * You will need a reverse proxy setup.

+#### Reverse-Proxy

+Setting up a reverse proxy is a task all unto itself, and best left to better authors than I:

+* IBRACORP NGINX Proxy Manager Guide: <https://youtu.be/h1a4u72o-64>
+* IBRACORP NGINX Proxy Manager **with Cloudflare** Guide: <https://www.youtube.com/watch?v=c6Y6M8CdcQ0>
+* Spaceinvaderone's Reverse Proxy Guide (SWAG): <https://youtu.be/I0lhZc25Sro>

+There are other guides, but these are all unRAID specific and should get you what you need to setup a reverse proxy.
+Note, the reverse proxy **must be setup prior to installing uvdesk**.

 #### Setting up the Database